akornor/playlistor/README.md

 ## Usage
 To use app, navigate to `localhost:8000`.
-You'll required to login with Spotify credentials on first attempt.
+You'll be required to login with your Spotify credentials on first attempt.

 ## TODO
 - [ ] Add feature to convert apple music playlist to spotify